SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 - Conditionally accepted for publication in ACM Transactions on Graphics, pending major revisions.
 The review summary includes a set of required changes necessary for final acceptance to ACM Transactions on Graphics.
 At the authors' discretion, a revised paper may be submitted to ACM Transactions on Graphics within six months.
 The senior reviewers will review the revised paper to verify the required changes.
 They may also call upon some of the original SIGGRAPH tertiary reviewers for their expertise.
 Accepted papers will be published in regular issues of ACM Transactions on Graphics, and may be presented at a later SIGGRAPH or SIGGRAPH Asia Conference.

 Authors of papers conditionally accepted by the committee must prepare an electronic, camera-ready version of their papers in ACM-standard format for the second reviewing process, and then for eventual publication in a special issue of ACM Transactions on Graphics.
-SIGGRAPH Asia 2013 will also produce a DVD-ROM of all the accepted papers, including submitted supplementary material.
+Accepted papers, including submitted supplementary material will be documented and distributed through the ACM Digital Library.
 For detailed instructions for preparation of papers, see ACM SIGGRAPH paper preparation guidelines.